kylejrp/kylejrp/README.md

 👋 Hi there!
 I'm Kyle Pollard.
 I'm in beautiful British Columbia, Canada 🍁 [(UTC-8)](https://www.timeanddate.com/worldclock/canada/vancouver)

-I've been working as a programmer for around six years at my local municipality.
-I'm currently working as a full-stack enterprise .NET web developer doing project management, application development, and application maintenance.
+I am a [full-stack developer on the Public Platform team at Stack Overflow](https://stackoverflow.com/users/3023052/kylejrp) working with .NET and JavaScript.
 I graduated university with a double major in Computer Science and Mathematics.
+Previously, I was working at my local municipality as a full-stack enterprise .NET web developer doing project management, application development, and application maintenance.
 I'm also a proud husband and [father](https://twitter.com/kylejrp/status/1279159657722810368?s=20). 😊

 In my personal projects, I work with vanilla HTML, CSS and JavaScript.
 I love building static sites on the [Jamstack](https://jamstack.org/).
 I help maintain [Water.css](https://github.com/kognise/water.css), a simple classless stylesheet for smaller scope sites.